 Services

-Major revisions are informed in advance in the press release the same day of dissemination, although main users are informed in advance.
-Besides, from 2015 we will comunicate main updates in our website.
+Major revisions are informed in advance in the press release on the day of their dissemination, although main users are informed in advance.
+Additionally, since 2015 we communicate major updates on our website.

 18.1.
 Source data